Stitch (Lilo & Stitch): Powers and abilities

+Appearances

 Lilo & Stitch (2002)

 "Experiment 626" was created by "evil genius" Dr. Jumba Jookiba to cause and create chaos around the galaxy.
-They were both captured and put on trial by the United Galactic Federation, who sentenced 626 to life imprisonment on a desert asteroid.
+They were both captured and put on trial by the United Galactic Federation, who sentenced 626 to exile on a desert asteroid.
 The Grand Councilwoman assigns Captain Gantu to escort him.
-626 escapes, crash-landing a spaceship in Kauaʻi, Hawaii.
+626 escapes, crash-landing a spaceship on Earth in Kauaʻi, Hawaii.
 Disguising himself as a dog to hide from his captors, 626 is adopted by a little girl named Lilo, who names him "Stitch".

 Lilo tries to teach Stitch to be good, using Elvis Presley as a model for his behavior.
 While these efforts prove to be fruitless at first, with Stitch unable to suppress his destructive programming, Lilo enjoys having Stitch as her "puppy", although he at first only wanted to use Lilo as a human shield from Jumba and Agent Pleakley.
-Jumba and Pleakley were sent to capture him.
+Jumba and Pleakley were sent to capture him by the Grand Councilwoman.
 Stitch slowly develops a strong love for Lilo, to the point where he saves her from Gantu, who is the antagonist of the film.
 After his heroics, the Grand Councilwoman allows Stitch to serve his exile on Earth with Lilo as his warden, citing her dog adoption certificate (subsequently, Lilo seems to have become not only a best friend but also a sister figure to Stitch).

 Lilo & Stitch 2: Stitch Has a Glitch (2005)

 In this sequel film, set between the first film and Stitch!
 The Movie, Stitch is living well, reasonably well-behaved (although still hot-tempered and mischievous) with the exiled Jumba and Pleakley in Lilo's (and her older sister Nani's) house, until he begins malfunctioning.
 Jumba reveals that since Stitch was not fully charged after his creation, he will experience periodic glitches that revert to his original destructive programming, appearing to suffer from a "fit" or "seizure".
 Seeing this, Jumba creates a new charging chamber for Stitch.
-Not wanting to hurt anyone, Stitch attempts to leave Earth for a remote planet, while Lilo, Jumba, and the others desperately try to have him return so they can recharge him.
-Although they are too late when they place him in the recharging pod, Stitch seems to be revived by Lilo's love, which goes in accordance with her belief that love is more powerful than death.
+Not wanting to hurt anyone, Stitch attempts to leave Earth for a remote planet, while Lilo, Jumba and the others desperately try to have him return so his life can be saved.
+Although they are too late when they place him in the recharging pod, Stitch seems to be revived by Lilo's love (similar to the story of Hiʻiaka and Lohiʻau as told in the movie), which goes in accordance with her belief that love is more powerful than death.